coreyeross25/Hammurabi/README.md

 ## General idea of the lab

-*Hammurabi* is a very old computer game (like about as old as Kris).
+*hammurabi.Hammurabi* is a very old computer game (like about as old as Kris).
 Your job is to bring it into the 21st century by writing it in Java.

 Here are the standard instructions for the game: